Tafara-N/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ![Magic](magic.gif)

-Add one line to this code, so that the program prints a[2] = 98, followed by a new line.
+Add one line to [this code](https://github.com/alx-tools/make_magic_happen/blob/master/magic.c), so that the program prints `a[2] = 98`, followed by a new line.

-You are not allowed to use the variable a in your new line of code You are not allowed to modify the variable p
+- You are not allowed to use the variable `a` in your new line of code
+- You are not allowed to modify the variable `p`
-You can only write one statement
+- You can only write one statement
-You are not allowed to use ,
+- You are not allowed to use `,`
-You are not allowed to code anything else than the line of expected line of code at the expected line Your code should be written at line 19, before the ;
+- You are not allowed to code anything else than the line of expected line of code at the expected line
+- Your code should be written at line 19, before the `;`
-Do not remove anything from the initial code (not even the comments) and don’t change anything but the line of code you are adding (don’t change the spaces to tabs!)
+- Do not remove anything from the initial code (not even the comments) and don’t change anything but the line of code you are adding (don’t change the spaces to tabs!)
-You are allowed to use the standard library
+- You are allowed to use the standard library

 **Repo:**
 - GitHub repository: `alx-low_level_programming`
 - Directory: `0x06-pointers_arrays_strings`
-- File: 102-magic.c
+- File: `102-magic.c`

 11. It is the addition of strangeness to beauty that constitutes the romantic character in art
 #advanced